-If your company is one of the “essential” businesses with “essential” personnel – for example, in the healthcare industry – you may be immediately looking to increase the workforce to address the demand.
-Your older, more experienced employees, who may now be more critical than ever to your workforce, may struggle with the need to access retirement income and remain employed if hardship withdrawals from a defined contribution plan are not enough.
+If your company is one of the “essential” businesses with “essential” personnel—for example, in the healthcare industry—you may be immediately looking to increase the workforce to address the demand.
+Your older, more experienced employees, who may now be more critical than ever to your workforce, may struggle with the need to access retirement income and remain employed if hardship withdrawals from a defined contribution (DC) plan are not enough.
 Leverage your defined benefit (DB) plan to retain essential talent.
 Consider these strategies:

-Offer in service distributions: The Secure Act recently allowed for in-service distributions as early as 59 ½.
+- Offer in-service distributions: The Setting Every Community Up for Retirement Enhancement (SECURE) Act recently allowed for in-service distributions as early as age 59½.
 Amending the DB plan to allow for this could help retain key talent who might be tempted to leave just to get their pension benefits.

-Waive suspension of benefits for rehired retirees: Rehiring retired professionals can be easier if you allow them to continue to collect their pension benefit.
-Amending the plan to temporarily waive the suspension of their benefits during re-employment could make returning to work very attractive.
+- Waive suspension of benefits for rehired retirees: Rehiring retired professionals can be easier if you allow them to continue to collect their pension benefits.
+Amending the plan to temporarily waive the suspension of their benefits during reemployment could make returning to work very attractive.